-If your business is already registered with Virginia Tax, and you need to add the tax type to your registration, log in to your Business Account and add the new tax type.
+If your business is already registered with Virginia Tax, and you need to add the tax type to your registration, log in to your Business Online Services Account and add the new tax type.
 If you don't have an online services account, enroll now.
 Or, add the new tax type by mail using Form R-1.